ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 **Networking**

-- Updated `Connected` and `Disconnected` messages to only be sent to chains if the peer is tracking the subnet
+- Updated `Connected` and `Disconnected` messages to only be sent to chains if the peer is tracking the Subnet
 - Updated the minimum TLS version on the p2p network to `v1.3`
 - Supported context cancellation in the networking rate limiters
 - Added `ChitsV2` message format for the p2p network to be used in a future upgrade